egdev6/egdev6/README.md

 Welcome!
 I am a developer with more than 6 years of experience in frontend development.

-I am specialized in web environments with HTML, CSS and Javascript, doing much of my work in the React / Next.js ecosystem. / Redux.
+I am specialized in web environments with HTML, CSS and Javascript, doing much of my work in the React / Next.js / Redux ecosystem.

 I have participated in important projects and with large national and international clients such as LaLiga, Naturgy, Nationale Nederlanden, Telpark, Globalvía, Schär, among others.